utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 * Expand a request to see the full request headers, request body, response headers, and response body.
 * Enter a search term in the box to filter the call log based on the response scenario.
 * Select **Refresh** <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px"> to view the latest calls to the mock server.

+## Adding optional request headers

+Postman mock servers accept optional headers you can use to customize how the mock server responds to requests.
+Using these headers, you can specify which saved examples the mock server will return.
+Without these headers, the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return in a response.

+### Matching a response code

+Use the header `x-mock-response-code` to specify the HTTP response code the returned response will match.
+For example, `500` will return an example with the HTTP 500 response.

+### Matching a response name or ID

+Use the headers `x-mock-response-name` or `x-mock-response-id` to specify the exact response you want the mock server to return by matching the `id` or the `name` of the saved example.
+You can get the example response `id` or `name` by using the Postman API to [GET a Single Collection](https://documenter.getpostman.com/view/12959542/UV5XjJV8?&_ga=2.100400478.1771040895.1644854022-1154140310.1627600155#a6a282df-907e-438b-8fe6-e5efaa60b8bf) and searching for your example in the response.

+### Matching a request body or header

+Use the headers `x-mock-match-request-body` or `x-mock-match-request-headers` to specify the exact response you want the mock server to return by matching the headers or body of the saved example.

+* To enable request body matching, set the value of `x-mock-match-request-body` to `true`.

+* To enable request header matching, include the header `x-mock-match-request-headers` and set its value to a comma-separated string of header keys that you want to match against the saved examples.
+Header matching isn't case-sensitive.